redislabs-training/keybase/README.md

 ## What is Keybase?

 Keybase is an Open Source Knowledge Base featuring smart searches and recommendations based on Redis Stack.
-Using this software:

 - Create and edit documents using a WYSIWYG Markdown editor
 - Browse, search, and bookmark Knowledge Base articles